BinaryMuse/fluxxor/examples/carousel/README.md

 Alternatively, check out the running example [on the Fluxxor website](http://fluxxor.com/examples/carousel/).

-The entry point of the application is `app/app.jsx`. `React` is exported to the `window` object so that the [React Chrome Developer Tools](http://facebook.github.io/react/blog/2014/01/02/react-chrome-developer-tools.html) will appear; the `Fluxxor.Flux` instance is exported to `window.flux` so that you can manipulate the application from the standard JavaScript console (e.g. the methods on `window.flux.actions`).
+The entry point of the application is `app/app.jsx`.
+The `Fluxxor.Flux` instance is exported to `window.flux` so that you can manipulate the application from the standard JavaScript console (e.g. the methods on `window.flux.actions`).

 Stores
 ------